James Ross is a photographer based in London.

 The Landscape Photographer of the Year competition.

-He lives in Hackney, East London with his partner, two kids and Zero, The Cat.
+He lives in Hackney, East London with his partner, two belligerent teenagers and Zero, The Cat.

 The National Gallery